When you’re feeling under the weather, applications like Zocdoc help simplify the process of finding a suitable specialist.

 Bubble no code Zocdoc clone tutorial URL path configuration

-Once this data source has been configured, you’re ready to start structuring the dynamic content that will be displayed within this grid.
+Once this data source has been configured, you’re ready to start structuring the dynamic content that'll be displayed within this grid.
 Simply map out the first column with the relevant content you’d like to show, then this powerful element will populate the remaining columns based on your existing data.

 Displaying dynamic doctor profiles in Bubble’s no-code Zcodoc clone